fdifrison/intergalacticGuidesForCoders/Java/Manual_Java.md

 **N.B.
 DON'T USE RAW TYPES!**

 Prior to java 1.5 there was no definition of generics types and a data structure, say an ArrayList could only be initialized as `raw type` (without specifying the type of objects it will contains) and this is a very unsafe operation for a structured language such as java.
-Right now it is still possible to initialize an objects to raw type but only to ensure backwoard compatibility, **it should never be done!** we have generics now
+Right now it is still possible to initialize an objects to raw type but only to ensure backward compatibility, **it should never be done!** we have generics now

 ```java
 ArrayList items = new ArrayList();